immerse-ucsb/immerse-ucsb.github.io/README.md

 # immerse-ucsb.github.io

-GH pages repository to host all tutorial scripts as websites for sharing (PDF/HTML formats).
+A GH pages repository to host all tutorial scripts as websites for sharing (PDF/HTML formats).